krinkir/docs-opmanual_developer/book/opmanual_developer/30_projects/05_fiducial_markers_detection_at_the_edge.md

 translation and rotation between the camera and the tag.

 ## Configurable parameters of the detector {#apriltag-params}
-Apriltag3 has some configurable parameters that can increase the speed of the detector,but reduce the robustness.
+Apriltag3 has some configurable parameters that can increase the speed of the detector, but reduce the robustness.
 Follow [this link](https://github.com/duckietown/lib-dt-apriltags) to find out more about how each parameter affect the detector.
 These configurations are specific to every usecase, and therefore it needs to be tuned to fit the Autolab condtitions.

 Extensive tests in different lighting conditions has been conducted, and the optimal configuration for the use of the detector in an Autolab is found to be:
 <div figure-id="tab:apriltag3-param" markdown="1">